Stroudlo/stroudlo.github.io/aboutme.md

 subtitle: Hi
 ---

-My name is Logan Stroud.
-I have the following qualities:
+My name is Logan Stroud

-- Im good with tech
-- I code
+I am the main developer of katana clash